BobrImperator/todo-app/book/SYNTAX.md

 // The callback adds 'total' and 'cost' together costs.reduce((total, cost) => cost + total, 0); // 49.75
 ```

 In the example, we're "iterating over", "traversing" or "looping over" the whole "costs" list by calling the `reduce` method,
 we're not bothered here with the "how" of the `reduce` method.

 Let's do the same but without cheating, we'll create a loop that reads each value of an array by using their indexes.
+First we'll take a look at the good ol' classic `for` loop.

 ```js
 const costs = [0.5, 1.25, 7, 9, 32];